Barnflakes’ Top 23 of 2023

 Dylan’s Bootleg Series has become a bit like the Star Wars franchise – the more there are, the more convoluted the story gets, and the more repetitions, overlaps and alterations are needed to reshape the story into some coherent whole.

-*For the record, I dislike Amazon and buy only one or two items per year from the website that has two whole car park of Prime vans a stone’s throw away from where I live.
+*For the record, I dislike Amazon and buy only one or two items per year from the website that has two whole car parks of Prime vans a stone’s throw away from where I live.

 7. Nos Lowen at the Cornish Bank { Music }